matason/symfony-certification/certification.md

 $request->query->get('name', 'a default value if name is not set');
 ```

+**Request::isSecure()**
+> As a bonus, the Request class does a lot of work in the background that you’ll never need to worry about.
+For example, the isSecure() method checks the three different values in PHP that can indicate whether or not the user is connecting via a secured connection (i.e. HTTPS).

+Each of the following checks is made and in turn and the method returns early if any check returns true...

+* checks if the request is from a trusted proxy and if it is, determines whether or not the request is over HTTPS by inspecting the [X-Forwarded-Proto](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-Proto)
+*

 #### The HttpKernel Component
 #### The Inflector Component
 #### The Intl Component